 Integrous: It means “marked by integrity”, and integrity is far more than honesty or incorruptibility—it means complete and undivided.
 Integrous is committed to helping leaders live congruous lives of “faithful integrity” in which all they do at work is informed, guided and part of their faith.
 Integrous is committed to helping leaders build organizational cultures of faithful integrity that reflect Biblical values and in which actions align with the organization’s “Why”—it is “integrity with a purpose”.
 Core to faithful integrity are the two great commandments (love God and love your neighbor) and God’s model of love as giving and serving generously.

 In describing his concept of “faithful presence” (how we live out the commandment to love and serve others generously), sociologist James Hunter says we are called “to enact the shalom of God” wherever God has placed us, which includes managing organizations “in a way that grows out of a Biblical view of relationships, community and human dignity.”
 We believe this requires aligning organizational core virtues with Biblical core virtues and cultivating an organizational culture of Shalom that reinforces those organizational core virtues—it requires Integriosity®.

 OUR MISSION, VISION & MANIFESTO

 Our Mission, Vision & Manifesto

-Mission: Our mission is to add to the beauty of the world and glorify God by encouraging and assisting the pursuit of Integriosity® by leaders and organizations.
+Mission: Our mission is to add to the beauty of the world and glorify God by encouraging and assisting the pursuit of Integriosity® by organizations and leaders.